 This unit is classed as a restricted unit and available to Master of Applied Science students.

-The unit is taught in two sections; (i) Soil Chemistry - which focuses on weathering and clay formation, clay chemistry, cation exchange, acidity (pH), oxidation – reduction, the nitrogen cycle and organic matter. (ii) Soil Physics – which focuses on soil structure, porosity, water flow and storage in soils, and catchment hydrology.
+This unit aims to develop your understanding of key physical and chemical properties and processes of soils and how these attributes relate to and inform land use and management.
+This unit will develop your ability to critically analyse soil data and published research in soil science and is taught in two sections; (i) Soil Chemistry - which focuses on weathering and clay formation, clay chemistry, cation exchange, acidity (pH), and organic matter. (ii) Soil Physics – which focuses on soil structure, porosity, water flow and storage in soils, and catchment hydrology.
+Weekly practical sessions provide opportunity for students to develop skills in the measurement and interpretation of key soil properties and processes.

 |Unit name||Soil Science|